- Suppleness & Fitness

 Kids Aikido is taught in a relaxed fun and safe environment to develop self defense and mindfulness skills.
 These skills will teach then to welcome all of life’s challenges with open arms and create success.

 Kids classes follow the school term.
 Mondays 4.45pm to 5.45pm and Wednesdays 5.55pm to 7.00pm.
-The first kids class for 2018 is Wednesday 31st of January and Monday the 5th February.
+The first kids class for 2019 is Wednesday 30th January and Monday 4th February.

 What the kid's say